 Drugs are not all legally prescribed and some prescribed drugs are abused (used other than the way a medical doctor has prescribed them).
 The affect of drug abuse on the brain is known in the neuroscience literature (click here for an interesting tour of how the brain “high” occurs).

 Medical Doctors, Psychiatrists and Advanced Nurse Practitioner’s can prescribe medications.
 Clinical Social Workers, Mental Health Counselors, Psychologists, Art, Music, and Play Therapists, as well as Marriage & Family Therapists do not prescribe (for more information on each type of professional go to “Who Should I See?”).
 Both kinds of professionals (prescribers and non-prescribers) can be effective in treating mental disorders.
+Many people seeking mental healthcare have questions about how disorders are diagnosed and based on what criteria.

 What is important to consider in deciding who you will see, is that nearly all prescribers who can prescribe a drug, will likely do so to alleviate your reported symptoms; counselors provide other methods of therapy that do not include medications.
+Some people will seek meds as the attempt to determine “is my therapist any good at what they’re doing?”

 It is common for prescribers and non-prescribers to make referrals to each other, in instances where combined therapies are indicated.
 Sometimes mental health offices are staffed by both kinds of professionals—and when the prescriber and non-prescriber are housed in the same facility records and treatment outcomes are easily monitored.
 The are reports showing effectiveness when the medical model (where prescriptions are primary) and the bio-psycho-socio-spiritual model (where talk therapy methods are primary) work in partnership (a clinic case example can be found here).